Martingales arising from minimal submanifolds and other geometric contexts: Transience in geometric contexts

 Further, suppose we choose a smooth volume form on $M$ (in general, there is no canonical volume associated to a sub-Riemannian structure, although intrinsic choices, such as the Popp volume, can be considered).
 Then let $\Lap_{s}$ be the associated sub-Laplacian (defined as the divergence of the horizontal gradient).
 In general, if $v_1,\ldots v_n$ is a local orthonormal frame for $\sD$, then the sub-Laplacian will be locally given by $\sum v_i^2$ plus a first-order term.

+We are interested in the case when the sub-Laplacian turns out to be a rank-$n$ martingale with respect to the ambient Riemannian metric.
+(In our earlier notation, we will then have $\Lambda_t = \sD_{X_t}$.)
+This will happen if, at any point, we can find normal coordinates such that the sub-Laplacian can be written as a sum of squares of coordinate vector fields at that point.
+(This is an Ito-type sum of squares condition, as opposed to the more common Stratonovich-type sum of squares condition, in which one assumes that the the sub-Laplacian is a sum of squares of smooth vector fields, such as the $v_i$ as above, on an open set.)
+While this will certainly not be true in general, one can consider Carnot groups or unimodular Lie groups (as discussed in \cite{Ugo}).

-We are interested in the case when the sub-Laplacian is a sum of squares, that is, when the first-order term vanishes identically.
-While this will certainly not be true in general, it will be, for example, for unimodular Lie groups as discussed in \cite{Ugo}.
-In this case, the diffusion associated to $\frac{1}{2}\Lap_s$ is a rank-$n$ martingale (on $M$ with the original Riemannian metric), by assumption.
-(In our earlier notation, we have $\Lambda_t = \sD_{X_t}$.)
-This implies the following.
+At any rate, if the diffusion associated to $\frac{1}{2}\Lap_s$ is a rank-$n$ martingale (on $M$ with the original Riemannian metric), then by assumption our results apply in this situation.

 \begin{Cor} Let $M$ be a Cartan-Hadamard manifold of dimension $m\geq 3$.
-With $2\leq n < m$, let the rank-$n$ distribution $\sD$ (as above) with the restriction metric be a sub-Riemannian structure on $M$, and let this sub-Riemannian structure be given a volume form such that the associated sub-Laplacian $\Lap_s$ is a sum of squares.
+With $2\leq n < m$, let the rank-$n$ distribution $\sD$ (as above) with the restriction metric be a sub-Riemannian structure on $M$, and suppose this sub-Riemannian structure is given a volume form such that the associated sub-Laplacian $\Lap_s$ gives rise to a rank-$n$ martingale.
 Then if either of the following two conditions hold: \begin{enumerate} \item $n=2$ and, in polar coordinates around some point, $M$ satisfies the curvature estimate

 for some $\eps>0$ and $R>1$, or \item $n\geq 3$, \end{enumerate} we have that the diffusion associated to $\frac{1}{2}\Lap_s$ (from any initial point) is transient. \end{Cor}